-Before that she worked in the public and private sectors as well as at the University of Adelaide as a tutor.
+Dr Sue Springbett worked as a Specialist in the public and private sectors as well as at the University of Adelaide as a tutor.

-Dr Sue has six grand children who keep her up to date with all the latest trends.
+Dr Sue now has seven grand children who keep her up to date with all the latest trends.

 Bernadine is our practice manager and also a dental assistant.
 She has been working with Dr. Sue for many years and knows how to keep the practice running smoothly.
 Say hello when you see her at reception.

 Christine enjoys working with children.
 In her spare time she likes to go on family camping trips and running around after her 2 young children.
 Christine is new to our practice and we are thrilled that she has joined us.

 Debra has worked with Dr. Sue for over 18 years.

 She loves working with children and is a real favorite with our young patients.